jsaintro/publicnotes/3dprinting/Z-Probe Inductive.md.md

         G0 Z0.1

-11.
+10. Test with paper (or if you're fancy use feeler
+     Note: you should feel it drag but not be completely pinched

+12.
-12. Run a test print (Something with a big flat bottom surface)
+13. Run a test print (Something with a big flat bottom surface)
-13. Cancel after the 1st layer is put down (Or sooner if it's obviously not going to stick)
+14. Cancel after the 1st layer is put down (Or sooner if it's obviously not going to stick)
-14. Raize Z by 10mm (To get your extruder out of the way)
+15. Raize Z by 10mm (To get your extruder out of the way)
-15. Set the bed temp to your preset (So you'll be ready for the next run
+16. Set the bed temp to your preset (So you'll be ready for the next run
-16. Remove the 1st layer and inspect the bottom
+17. Remove the 1st layer and inspect the bottom
    * You should have COMPLETE coverage on the 1st layer no gaps
    * Layer should be completely fused (doesn't separate along extrusion lines when pulled)
    * It's better to over be a little over extruded on the 1st layer then under extruded
  12. If the above failed add a correction of -0.05 (For our example -0.40 + -0.05 = -0.45)

           M851 Z-0.45
-17. Repeat the test and add corrections until it passes
+18. Repeat the test and add corrections until it passes
-18. Save offset to firmware
+19. Save offset to firmware
     1. Open Anduino IDE
     2. Edit configure.h